PaulSchiretz/pgl-backup/README.md

 This command will:
 1. Perform pre-flight checks to ensure the paths are valid.
 2. Create the target directory `/media/backup-drive/MyDocumentsBackup`.
-3. Generate a `pgl-backup.conf` file inside it.
+3. Generate a `pgl-backup.config.json` file inside it.

 ### Step 2: Review Configuration (Optional)

-Open the newly created `pgl-backup.conf` file.
+Open the newly created `pgl-backup.config.json` file.
 It will look something like this, filled with sensible defaults.
 You can adjust the retention policy, rollover interval, or add exclusions.

 ```json
 {